UW Huskies spring practice notes: Jake Haener continues to progress with No. 2 offense

-The redshirt freshman QB connects with TE Jacob Kizer for the highlight of Wednesday's practice.
+The redshirt freshman QB connected with TE Jacob Kizer for the highlight of Wednesday's practice.

 Notes, highlights and observations from Day 5 of UW spring football.
 The Huskies were back in full pads Wednesday morning; they spent the first half of practice inside the Dempsey center before finishing in the rain on the east practice field:

 — Redshirt freshman QB Jake Haener continues to make progress directing the No. 2 offense.
 During the final 11-on-11 competition period, Haener had the best throw of the day to connect with sophomore TE Jacob Kizer for a 30-yard touchdown.
 It was a well-thrown pass over the top, to the front right pylon, and Kizer did well to make an over-the-shoulder grab with two defensive backs in coverage.
-Haener. one of the revelations of the spring so far, has been more comfortable in the pocket each day.
+Haener, one of the revelations of the spring so far, has been more comfortable in the pocket each day.

 — After a big day for the offense on Monday, Wednesday overall a good bounce-back day for the defense.
 Sophomore OLB Ryan Bowman continues to live in the backfield.
 He had a touch sack of Jake Browning in the first 11-on-11 period, a shortly after that appeared to recover a fumble on a bad handoff exchange.